How to Buy Stocks in Singapore in 5 Easy Steps (2024) + Tips

 Step 4: Buy your first shares!

 Once your funds have been cleared, you can buy shares using your broker’s desktop or mobile platform.
-Hopefully, in Step 1 you did not choose a brokerage with an overly complex platform.

 Read more: The STI ETF Step-by-Step Guide — What Is It and How To Start Investing

-Step 5: Chill out and collect dividends
+Step 5: Chill out and (hopefully) profit

-The Singapore stock market tends to favour passive investors who just want to sit back and collect regular dividends, rather than search for stocks with high growth potential.
+The Singapore stock market tends to favour passive investors who just want to sit back and collect regular dividends rather than search for stocks with high growth potential.

-Most dividend-yielding stocks pay out 4 times a year, ie. every quarter.
+Most dividend-yielding stocks payout 4 times a year, i.e. every quarter.
 There are some exceptions, however, with certain stocks dishing out dividends anywhere from 1 to 12 times a year.

 Some brokerages give you the option to automatically reinvest cash dividends.
 If you don’t pick this option, you will receive the dividends in cash.
-You can then choose to either promptly reinvest the cash in line with the dollar cost averaging method, or hold onto it until you find good deals on the market.
+You can then choose to either promptly reinvest the cash in line with the dollar cost averaging method or hold onto it until you find good deals on the market.

 And… that’s all there is to it!
-For the average Joe who just wants to buy and hold some quality stocks, investing passively for the long-term is really not rocket science.
+For the average Joe who just wants to buy and hold some quality stocks, investing passively for the long term is really not rocket science.

 Of course, depending on how closely you want to manage your portfolio, there might be more to learn.
 But for now, you already know enough start.
 Good luck!